-Αςτινιτγ LEVEL OF EFFORT DISSEMINATION, UPDATES, AND VERSION CONTROL Provide small-group virtual trainings to introduce utility staff to the RSW.
-Low A series of virtual trainings with utility staff could be held to demonstrate the RSW and answer questions.
+ACTIVITY LEVEL OF EFFORT Are there other sources of penetration and saturation data that can be used to supplement RASS and CLASS?
+High RASS and CLASS lack household-level data for some devices in the RSW.
+Other sources could be sought to make the penetration and saturation data more complete.
+For example, the Appliance Recycling Program evaluations could provide another source of data on refrigerator penetration/saturation.
+The complexities of this activity including sourcing the additional data and revising the dashboard design to accommodate penetration and saturation data from multiple sources.
+What is the relationship between household income and the price point and efficiency of a household's devices?
+High The 2012 CLASS study includes household income data and device efficiency levels.
+A third-party marketing database (available for purchase at a reasonable cost) includes data from the 1990s regarding household characteristics and plug load purchases (including the device purchase price).
+These two data sets could be used to delve further into the relationship between household income, device efficiency, and device price point.
+A study addressing these questions was presented by Research Into Action in a separate scope of work in Q1 2014 but not funded.
+DISSEMINATION, UPDATES, AND VERSION CONTROL Provide small group virtual trainings to introduce utility staff to the PSW Low Provide small-group virtual trainings to introduce utility staff to the RSW.
+A series of virtual trainings with utility staff could be held to demonstrate the RSW and answer questions.
 These could be conducted using free web conferencing software and are anticipated to last 30-60 minutes.
-Develop and plan for scheduled updates to ensure that the RSW remains relevant.
+Low Develop and plan for scheduled updates to ensure that the RSW remains relevant.
 Low The market indicators in the RSW will need to be updated on an annual basis, at a minimum.
 A regular update schedule and procedure could be established such that the RSW remains relevant to users.
 Put the RSW online.
 High The RSW could potentially be accessed online, rather than downloaded and opened as a desktop Excel file.
 This could be accomplished by employing the capabilities of Office 2013 or by recreating the dashboards using web-based software.
 These options would have varying costs but share the advantage of improved version control.